-Other economic benefits of carbon pricing include improved social and health outcomes, better cost certainty to businesses from an established carbon price schedule, and the development of innovative new technologies.
+Other economic benefits of carbon-pricing include improved social and health outcomes, better cost certainty to businesses from an established carbon price schedule and the development of innovative new technologies.

-The Climate Leadership Plan is directly responsible for federal approval of two new energy infrastructure projects – Trans Mountain Expansion (TMX) and Enbridge Line 3 – that are critically important to Alberta’s economy.
+The Climate Leadership Plan was directly responsible for the federal approval of two new energy infrastructure projects – Trans Mountain Expansion (TMX) and Enbridge Line 3 – that are critically important to Alberta’s economy.